bluekvirus/Stage.js/implementation/HOWTO.md

 this.getEditor(name);
 this.getValues(); //or this.get()
 this.setValues(vals, loud); //or this.set()
-this.validate(true|false); //true for showing the validation errors. this.status(status, messages); //for highlighting status per editor. no arguments means to clear.
+this.validate(true|false); //true for egerly showing the validation errors. this.status(status, messages); //for highlighting status per editor. no arguments means to clear.
 ```